amirhshokri/caching-trait/README.md

-# How to use Cachable Trait?

-This Trait is used to add simple caching logic to laravel models.
+This trait is using to add simple caching logic to laravel models.

 ### Usage Instructions: